-Shares of the TI 2 Fund ("Shares") purchased by eligible investors may be accepted as of the first day of each month, or at such times as the Board may determine.
-Investors who purchase Shares of the TI 2 Fund in the offering, and other persons who acquire Shares, will become members of the TI 2 Fund ("Members").
+Shares of the TI 1 Fund ("Shares") purchased by eligible investors may be accepted as of the first day of each month, or at such times as the Board may determine.
+Investors who purchase Shares of the TI 1 Fund in the offering, and other persons who acquire Shares, will become members of the TI 1 Fund ("Members").
+Members are not charged a sales load.